"}

 “It is a crisis.
 It is unsustainable, but we should approach this with compassion, and we should also try to get people to apply for asylum safely from their home countries,” he said.

-Garvey, who has advocated for closing the border, criticized all three of his Democrat opponents early in the debate.
+Garvey, who has advocated closing the border, criticized all three of his Democrat opponents early in the debate.

 “First of all, if you break the law, it’s illegal.
 Second of all, where have you all been the last three years?” he asked.
 “We have a pathway to citizenship.
 Let’s enforce it.”

-In the second debate on Feb.
+In the second debate, on Feb.
 14, Schiff called for “order at the border” but said Trump’s border wall was a “draconian solution.”
-He argued that the Biden administration was taking action to deal with the crisis, and said more federal funding was needed to hire more immigration judges to process claims faster so illegal immigrants don’t have to wait for years to have their asylum claims adjudicated.
+He argued that the Biden administration was taking action to deal with the crisis and said more federal funding was needed to hire more immigration judges to process claims faster so illegal immigrants don’t have to wait for years to have their asylum claims adjudicated.

 “I don’t agree with Mr. Garvey, who is promoting Donald Trump’s border wall.
 That doesn’t work.
 It’s ineffective.
 You can cut through that wall,” Schiff said at the time.

-Illegal immigrants who passed through a gap in the U.S. border wall await processing by border patrol agents in Jacumba, Calif., on Dec.
+Illegal immigrants who passed through a gap in the U.S. border wall await processing by Border Patrol agents in Jacumba, Calif., on Dec.
 6, 2023.
 (John Fredricks/The Epoch Times)

-Illegal immigrants who passed through a gap in the U.S. border wall await processing by border patrol agents in Jacumba, Calif., on Dec.
+Illegal immigrants who passed through a gap in the U.S. border wall await processing by Border Patrol agents in Jacumba, Calif., on Dec.
 6, 2023.
 (John Fredricks/The Epoch Times)

 Middle East Conflict

-“I stand with Israel yesterday, today and tomorrow,” he said.
+“I stand with Israel yesterday, today, and tomorrow,” he said.
 “That day was atrocious.
 Terrorists, while Israelis slept, performed atrocities.”

-Schiff said Israel not only has the right to defend itself, but a duty to defend its citizens after the brutal murder, rape, and torture of its people at the hands of terrorists.
+Schiff said Israel not only has the right to defend itself, but also has a duty to defend its citizens after the brutal murder, rape, and torture of its people at the hands of terrorists.

 “The magnitude of that horror is still shocking to me, and I think the United States should support Israel,” he said.
 “We can’t leave Hamas governing Gaza.”

-Schiff said he supports a two-state solution and suggested the United States work with Israel to reduce the number of civilian casualties in the conflict.
+Schiff said he supports a two-state solution and suggested that the United States work with Israel to reduce the number of civilian casualties in the conflict.

-UCLA students protest the Israel-Hamas conflict, on the UCLA campus in Los Angeles on April 25, 2024.
+University of Los Angeles–California students protest the Israel–Hamas war, on the school's campus in Los Angeles on April 25, 2024.
 (John Fredricks/The Epoch Times)

-UCLA students protest the Israel-Hamas conflict, on the UCLA campus in Los Angeles on April 25, 2024.
+University of Los Angeles–California students protest the Israel–Hamas war, on the school's campus in Los Angeles on April 25, 2024.
 (John Fredricks/The Epoch Times)

-A Real Clear Politics Average of nine polls—four conducted by the Public Policy Institute of California (PPIC)—between Aug.
+A Real Clear Politics average of nine polls—four conducted by the Public Policy Institute of California (PPIC)—between Aug.
 29 and Oct.
-14 had showed Schiff ahead by 22.6 points with 57.3 percent of the vote, but Garvey said in an Oct.
-30 Wake Up America interview on Newsmax that he was within single-digit percentage points of winning.
+14 had shown Schiff ahead by 22.6 points with 57.3 percent of the vote, but Garvey said in an Oct.
+30 “Wake Up America” interview on Newsmax that he was within single-digit percentage points of winning.–

 PPIC published a statewide survey in October stating that 63 percent of likely voters supported Schiff over 37 percent for Garvey.